denizTutuncu/Essential/README.md

 	* Each level doesn’t know anything about the levels below and Each level only knows about the level above.

 Currently iOS UI design pattern is MVP.
 To support MVP better, a couple other UI patterns are implemented too.
-Eg. Adapter pattern, Composite pattern, Proxy pattern, etc.
+Eg. Decorator pattern, Adapter pattern, Composite pattern, Proxy pattern, etc.

 For CI pipeline, I am using Travis CI for this project and I run 2 different scripts to test macOS and iOS specific components.